onecloudemoji/onecloudemoji.github.io/_posts/2023-09-16-graphql-dos.md

 [batchql](https://github.com/assetnote/batchql) can help us find batching issues. you cant issue these from altair, youll need to form up some curl to test them.
 This is because we are sending multiple queries inside our onw query, something that altair does not accept, because it only lets you send queries inside your queries, not queries inside your queries.
 Ensure you keep up.

-Lets send a curl to retreuve the system health.
+Lets send a curl to retrieve the system health.

 ````curl http://localhost:5013/graphql -H "Content-Type: application/json" -d '[{"query":"query {systemHealth}"},{"query":"query {systemHealth}"}]'````